the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 - Periodic task selection time: ~ 2.9 microseconds times the number of periodic tasks.
 - Service publishing time: ~ 7.3 microseconds times the number of subscribers.

-We can conclude from this that the base time required to switch context into and out of the kernel is about 30 microseconds.
+We can estimate from this that the base time required to switch context into and out of the kernel is somewhere below 40 microseconds.
 The operations in O(1), such as task creation and yielding will never take much more than this time.
-There are other operations in O(N), like selecting the next periodic task to run, or publishing over a service, with a linear time dependence on the number of tasks (or service subscribers).
+Other operations in O(N) like selecting the next periodic task to run, or publishing over a service, have a linear time increase in dependence on the number of tasks involved.
 The time spent in the kernel is important because it is the maximum time that the system does not respond to interrupts.